diyooor/dev-app/README.md

 - www: The root directory for serving static files.
 - 2: The number of threads to use for handling requests.

-This command compiles all the source files into a single executable named main, linking the necessary libraries for Boost, OpenSSL, and Redis++.

-### Usage

-After compiling, simply run the application with the provided command.
-The server will start and begin accepting HTTP requests on the specified address and port, with integrated SSL support and Redis-based authentication.